Environmental Risk Management

 The risk of obsolescence or increased operational cost resulting from the failure to adopt new technologies or business practices that address the impacts of climate change.

-• A delay in implementing new technologies that have the potential to address energy/emissions/water/ waste demands in the operations may lead to loss in market share and stranded assets.
+• Delaying the implementation of new technologies that have the potential to address energy, emissions, water and waste demands may lead to loss in market share and stranded assets.

-• Neglecting the adoption of sustainable and eco-friendly technologies in the long run may lead to increased energy and operational expenditures.
+• Neglecting the adoption of green solutions may lead to increased energy and operational expenditures in the long run.

 Physical Risk